greenorbitspace/hub/userguide/content/en/docs/glossary/r/re-engagement-emails.md

 ---
-title: Re Engagement Emails
+title: Re-Engagement Emails
 ref: re-engagement-emails
+weight: 1
+exported_at: '2025-06-16T15:03:48.193105+00:00'
-description: Re-engagement emails are targeted messages sent to inactive subscribers or customers with the goal of rekindling their interest and encouraging them to interact with a brand or service again.
-These emails often include special offers, updates, or personalized content to entice recipients to re-engage.
+definition: Re-engagement emails are targeted communications sent to inactive or disengaged users with the aim of rekindling their interest in a product or service.
+These emails often include incentives, updates, or personalized content to encourage recipients to take action.
-notion_page_id: 214d6625-c679-80dc-ac72-c9f983bcfb48
-exported_at: '2025-06-16T14:23:55.216848+00:00'
 tags:
 - Marketing
 - Email
-- customers
-category:
+id: GL123
+categories:
 - Marketing & Communication
-id: GL123
 ---